 Develop Your Product

 For us writers, we need to be connecting our readers with our books right from the start.
 I started blogging about my book, These are the Moments, from the beginning, even posting scenes along the way.
-As I get closer to the release, I'm amping up my game with a free, serialized prequel.
+Once my book was published, I needed multiple avenues of drawing people to my books.
+I created a prequel for my novel (read about a prequel is important here) and published it for free on Amazon.
+In that prequel, I mentioned that if you sign up for my email list, you'll receive a free second book, Moments Like These.

 Try New Things.
 Fail.
 Try again.